 Casa Sucre: Casa Sucre Coffeehouse is a cozy getaway in Casco Viejo where you can enjoy one of their many varieties of Panamanian coffee and breakfast/lunch options.
 Located on Calle 8 and Avenida B.

-Nomada Eatery: The just opened Nomada Eatery is a great spot to enjoy a quick sandwich, coffee, or a craft beer.
+Nomada Eatery: Nomada Eatery is a great spot to enjoy a quick sandwich, coffee, or a craft beer.
 Located on Calle 9 next to Luna’s Castle.

 Dodo Pan: A cute basement cafe in Plaza Francia with a good selection and vegan options.
 Located on Calle 1 in Plaza Francia.

 Super Gourmet: An excellent place to go for breakfast or lunch that won’t break the bank.
-They feature a large selection of salads, sandwiches, and deserts.
+They feature a large selection of salads, sandwiches, and desserts.
 Located on Avenida A and Calle 6.

-Lumaca: A well designed established with coffee, juices, sandwiches and more.
+Lumaca: A well-designed cafe with coffee, juices, sandwiches, and more.
 Located on Avenida A and Calle 8.

-Oro Moreno: An amazing selection of locally produced chocolate in the mansion of one of Panama’s former presidents.
-Located on Calle 6 and Avenida A.
+Nomé Chocolate: An amazing selection of locally produced chocolate using unique tropical flavors.
+Located on Calle 11 and Avenida A.

 Raspao: If you need to cool off from the heat, try an authentic hand-shaved snow cone known as a Raspao from one of the many street vendors in Casco Viejo.

 The majority of the nightlife in Panama City has now moved to the historic district, and this is where you’ll find the city’s trendy rooftop bars and vibrant nightclubs.
-You’ll notice that locals here dress up when they go out, so I recommend doing the same (no shorts guys).
-Bars are allowed to stay open until 3 am Sunday – Wednesday and at 4 am on Thursday, Friday, and Saturday.
-Drinks and cover charges can be expensive in this part of the city, so I recommend picking up a Soy del Casco Night Pass if you want to save some money.
+You’ll notice that locals here dress up when they go out, so I recommend doing the same (no wearing shorts guys).
 Here are some of the hottest bars and nightclubs to visit in Casco Viejo.

 Pedro Mandinga Rum Bar: Pedro Mandinga is the type of place that I feel has successfully captured the essence of Panama.
-It is Panama’s first artisanal rum distillery and bar and situated in the heart of Casco Viejo near Plaza Herrera and across from the iconic Rolo de Sedas mami murals.
+It is Panama’s first artisanal rum distillery and bar and situated in the heart of Casco Viejo near Plaza Herrera.
 It is the kind of place you can hang out for hours, sipping the amazing house specialty rum cocktails and losing track of time with old friends.